pnadolny13/100-days-of-code/log.md

 **Thoughts** My app is a mess right now because its in one script file with global and local variables mixed around very unorganized.
 I need to spend time refactoring to make variables more clear.
 Also debugging in Spyder/Python is different than Eclipse/Java so I need to spend time getting used to it.

 **Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/d19e4ac97db25875078420ca1275c5effc762515

+### Day 6: January 09, 2018

+**Today's Progress**: I refactored the app to be a little bit more organized.
+Still all in one app.py so its not totally organized but its a start.
+I also learned about Flask-Bootstrap to make some of the FE design stuff easier.
+I implemented a simple nav bar that move around the app easily.
+Still need to update the content to look better.

+**Thoughts** I missed two days because I had a pipe burst and will have to manually update this date.
+To make up for it, I spent an extra hour today on 1/10 to make up for 1/9...so I'm logging this for 1/9.

+**Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/7a36955bebceb1d5e400c793d465e65a360b97bb